-The other day I stumbled across an entirely ignorant and inflammatory post by Ann Coulter on Facebook.
+The other day I stumbled across an entirely ignorant and inflammatory post by Ann Coulter on Facebook about hating soccer.
 Rush Limbaugh does this type of idiotic thing all of the time.
 We’ve seen similarly ignorant and distasteful thoughts spew from the mouths of Bill Maher and Chris Matthews in the past.

-These people are entertainers, hungry for attention, but, they disguise themselves as politicians and they are having a major, negative, impact on our country.
+These people are entertainers, hungry for attention, but, they disguise themselves as political commentators, and they are having a major negative impact on our country.

 I typically avoid talking about politics.
 Today’s American politics are divisive and poisonous.
 They pull people apart – not together.
 I don’t want anything to do with that.